Stavanger, Norway

 Ki-Aikido is suitable for men and women of all ages, and does not require physical strength.

-The club exhibits very low hierarchy, and new members are welcome at any time.
+The club exhibits low hierarchy, and new members are welcome any time.
 Senior members will help you to get started.
+Questions and comments are welcomed at all times.

 "Ki"